ryanhamilton/questdb.io/src/pages/glossary/time-series-database.md

 ---
-title: Time-Series Database
+title: What Is a Time-Series Database?
 wrapperClassName: career
 ---

-# What is a time-series database?
+# What Is a Time-Series Database?

 A time-series database (TSDB) is a database designed to efficiently store and process time-series data.